 I don’t know much about communal memory and so I don’t have any informed opinions on the matter, but, don’t ask me why, your question made me think about Berger & Luckmann book: ‘The Social Construction of Reality’.
 I even picked up and browsed the book thinking: “maybe there’s something about memory that I don’t clearly remember”, but there isn’t.

-Anonymous: I listen to hypnosis tracks every night to assist me with motivation and having a more positive outlook (I have suffered from depression in the past).
+Anonymous said: I listen to hypnosis tracks every night to assist me with motivation and having a more positive outlook (I have suffered from depression in the past).
 I have noticed a difference in my thought process; before I was always negative and now I can see hope and am less judgemental in my assessment of myself.
 I have been concerned that once I stop listening to them the benefits will vanish.
 Is this why you do not like hypnosis, or for other reasons?
 Could you please expound a little?

 My concern is that hypnosis fosters a change that relies on an external authority that tells you how to feel or behave.
 The change is greater the grater is the power you give to this authority.
 This means that to change you rely on an external source of authority with whom you have a dependency relationship.

-Anonymous: I love you with all my heart.
+Anonymous said: I love you with all my heart.
 Be mine.
 Have my children.
 Oh, am I being immoderate?

 No, it’s ok.
 Except that I cannot have your children because I don’t have a uterus.

-Anonymous: What do you think about hypnosis?
+Anonymous said: What do you think about hypnosis?

 In general terms, I just think that it’s nothing more than a form of suggestion.
 Also, I don’t like it.